 7. EarShot (Global)

 The EarShot system combines a unique mobile app, online control center and emergency notification system in one integrated application.
-The EarShot app sends and receives messages consisting of unlimited text, completed forms, photos and GPS location.
+The EarShot app sends and receives messages consisting of unlimited text, completed forms, photos, documents and GPS location.
 It's used for gathering eyewitness reports from the scene of a crisis, submitting field service reports, security check-ins, and much more.
-Contact company for system pricing.
+Contact the company for system pricing.

 8. Situation Center Mobile (Global)